IIIF/cookbook-recipes/recipe/0046-rendering/index.md

 ## Restrictions

 This property is not for use for presenting multiple IIIF versions of the same view, such as an infrared and natural light view of a painting.
-For that use case, you should use [Choice (simplest)][0033] or [Choice — multispectral flavoured example, with image services][0034].
+For that use case, you should use [Choice (simplest)][0033] or [Choice — multispectral flavored example, with image services][0034].

 ## Example

-In this example, the PDF to be made available is for the program at a whole, and as such the `rendering` property is for the `Manifest`.
-If the PDFs were available for each view or page separately, each `Canvas` would be the logical place for the corresponding PDF.
+In this example, the PDF to be made available is for the program as a whole, and as such the `rendering` property is on the Manifest.
+If PDFs were available for each view or page separately, each Canvas would be the logical place for the corresponding PDF.

+To see the property in actiono in Mirador, toggle the sidebar by activating the three-line ("hamburger") menu in the upper left-hand corner of the content window.
+You should then, in the "Related" area, see the link under the "Alternate formats" heading.

 {% include manifest_links.html viewers="Mirador" manifest="manifest.json" %}